Paul Kanjorski

-Paul Edmund Kanjorski (born April 2, 1937) is an American politician who was the U.S. representative for from 1985 until 2011.
+Paul Edmund Kanjorski (born April 2, 1937) is an American former administrative law judge, lawyer, and politician who served as the U.S. representative for from 1985 until 2011.
 He is a member of the Democratic Party.
 The district included the cities of Scranton, Wilkes-Barre, and Hazleton, as well as most of the Poconos.

 Before his election to Congress, Kanjorski was a trial attorney, city solicitor, and administrative law judge for workers' compensation.
 He also served in the United States Army Reserves.

 Early life, education and career

 Kanjorski was born in Nanticoke, near Wilkes-Barre.
 He is Polish-American.
 He attended public schools before enrolling at Wyoming Seminary, a private college preparatory school in Kingston.
 He finished his high school education at the Capitol Page School in Washington, D.C.
 He became a congressional page at age 15, first appointed by Republicans but ending up working on the Democratic side of the House.
 He witnessed the 1954 U.S. Capitol shooting incident, helping to bring stretchers into the chamber for the wounded.

 Kanjorski attended Temple University in Philadelphia from 1957 to 1961, and briefly served in the United States Army Reserves from 1960 to 1961.
 He then attended Dickinson School of Law in Carlisle.
 He passed the Pennsylvania bar exam in 1966.
 Kanjorski completed his studies despite having dyslexia, once saying, "I always thought it was a blessing.
 It forced me to develop my memory."

 Before entering politics, Kanjorski practiced law in Wilkes-Barre often helping coal miners and their widows obtain black lung benefits.
 Kanjorski also volunteered to advocate on behalf of victims of Hurricane Agnes which devastated the Wyoming valley in 1972.
 Kanjorski served as a worker's compensation administrative law judge for the Commonwealth of Pennsylvania, Assistant Solicitor for the City of Nanticoke and served as assistant solicitor to several other communities.